Puzzlers100/USBC-eDP-DriverBoard/README.md

 #### PCBs
 BOMs for both the main board and secondary board are in the electrical folder, and contain all the parts required to build a fully functional PCB.
 The main board is specifically designed to be manufactured using JLC-PCBs JLC04081H-3313 stackup, as the USB lines are impedance matched, and the generated gerber files are designed to be used with JLC.
 The potentiometer board has no such restrictions, but I recommend using a 0.8mm PCB.
 Currently there is no pick and place support, so you will need to hand solder the PCBs.
 The passives should be rated for at least 12V

+## Firmware
+The firmware is written using the STMCube Ide.
+To get the PCB to work, you need to compile it using cube IDE, then upload it to the STM32 using either a J-link or STlink.
+If you have a TagConnect TC2030, there is a pad connector available on the PCB, if not, the pads are big enough you could solder on some leads to them.

 ## FFC cables
 The design uses a Type A, 4pin, 0.5mm pitch FFC cable to connect the main board and pot board.
 For my design, I used a 10cm long cable, though what length you need may depend on your chosen LCD and layout